 Some cancer treatments and medicines can cause dry mouth.
 Symptoms you may have include:

 Rinse your mouth 5 or 6 times a day for 1 to 2 minutes each time.
 Use one of the following solutions when you rinse:

-Avoid rinses that have alcohol in them.
-You may use an antibacterial rinse 2 - 4 times a day for gum disease.
+Do not use mouth rinses that have alcohol in them.
+You may use an antibacterial rinse 2 to 4 times a day for gum disease.

 Talk with your dentist about:

-Tips to make eating easier:
+To make eating easier:

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.